pan6117/WebDevI_Midterm_Zookaz-Kaffe/README.md

 This website is for those people who want to know how much the product costs and what products the shop has.

 3. Why did you decide to make this project?
-I often check the price of a restaurant or store on google map, but there are many small stores that don't have their own website, so it's hard to know the price.
-This includes the coffee shop where I now work myself.
+I often check the price of a restaurant or shop on google map or website, but there are many small shops don't have their own website.
+So it's hard to know the price.
+This includes the coffee shop where I work at.
-So I asked the lady boss if I could try out a simple website for them as my mid-term project.
+So I asked the boss if I could try to make a simple website for them as my mid-term project.

 4. What reference did you use?
 Photo > Pexels and Unsplash